Skip to content

 }' 2>/dev/null | jq ".choices[0].message.content" --raw-output | fold -s | sed 's/^/ /'

 We'll find that the general Qwen chat-model does not keep to Odia, it easily switches to e.g. Hindi or Chinese.
 The Odia continued pretraining basemodel does answer in Odia, but since it is just a continuation model, the text it produces is not really answer to the question, but rather rambling.
-The finetuned model answers the question in Odia.
+The fine-tuned model answers the question in Odia.

 When we're done chatting with the models, we can kill the port-forwards with: